-The trainee seminar topics are also delivered twice yearly on a four year rotational basis to ensure that, during training, each trainee is exposed to all topics delivered.
-The trainee seminars are designed to cover basic to advanced knowledge with trainees presenting topics consistent with their level of progression in the SET program.
+In addition, the Trainee seminar topics are also delivered twice yearly on a four year rotational basis to ensure that, during training, each Trainee is exposed to all topics delivered.
+The Trainee seminars are designed to cover basic to advanced knowledge with trainees presenting topics consistent with their level of progression in the training program.